How to Make a Dog Collar On Your Own

 Alternative Webbing Only Collar: This How-To shows you how to make a dog collar wrapped in a designer pattern of your choice.
 However, if you want to make a simpler nylon webbing collar without the fabric, we can still help.
 Simply skip Step One, perform Step Two, then skip all the way to Step Nine.

-Supplies Needed to Make A Dog Collar:
+Supplies Needed To Make A Dog Collar:

 * You can shop for these items individually or just pick up our easy Do it Yourself Dog Collar Kits that includes a printed copy of these instructions.